-I still offer services via the membership workshop library as well as coaching, but those are passion projects, not paychecks (it took me a while to learn the distinction!).
+In the past I offered services via a membership workshop library as well as online courses, but those were passion projects, not paychecks (it took me a while to learn the distinction!).

 I’m very picky about the brands and companies I choose to work with and wanted more opportunities to earn money from people with a higher reach and bigger marketing budgets.

 More recently, I’ve been in talks with several more brands and have secured deals with MileIQ and SoFi.
 Not all money-making avenues work for everyone so you have to be open to experimenting with different income streams.

 Earning extra money as a brand ambassador gives you the opportunity for another income stream.
 Plus, it opens your options up to making money outside of the traditional “hawking products or courses to customers”.

 You will often give away samples (think about the samples at a grocery store) or host a giveaway of free products on your blog (like a book giveaway).